Windsor and Maidenhead

 Overview ⁞ Windsor and Maidenhead lies along the Thames Valley in Berkshire, with Windsor Castle as its most iconic landmark.
 Windsor Great Park offers extensive woodland and lakes, while the River Thames winds through, with riverside towns and villages such as Eton and Bray.
 Maidenhead provides a lively town centre with riverside walks and bridges, while Cookham and Marlow nearby add cultural and scenic interest.
 The district’s geography combines royal heritage, river landscapes, and attractive towns.

-The administrative boundary of Windsor and Maidenhead can be viewed on OpenStreetMap: District Boundary of Windsor and Maidenhead.
+The administrative boundary of Windsor and Maidenhead can also be viewed on OpenStreetMap: District Boundary of Windsor and Maidenhead.

 Key Facts about Windsor and Maidenhead